In this section, you’ll learn basic Python. If you’re completely new to Python programming, this Python basics section is perfect for you.

 Section 4.
 Functions

-- Python functions – introduce you to functions in Python, how to define functions, and reuse them in the program.
+- Python functions – introduce you to functions in Python, and how to define functions, and reuse them in the program.

 - Default parameters – show you how to specify the default values for function parameters.